> Pray

 Want Prayer?

 Prayer team members are happy to pray with you for any reason.
 Whether you want prayer for yourself or others, we have seen the Lord heal physical, spiritual, and emotional conditions through one-on-one.
-Find them after each weekend Mass by the Sacred Heart statue in the sanctuary.
-You can also visit the Prayer Room on Thursdays from 5:30-6:00 p.m. when Religious Education is in session.
+Find them after each weekend Mass in the Narthex under the "need prayer? sign.

 Contact